-Communication is important in any business, but it’s especially crucial across brick and mortar retail sites.
+Communication is important in any business.
+But it’s especially crucial across brick-and-mortar retail sites.
 In large corporate companies, on-site communication often travels top-down via email or intranets, landing on the desk of upper management in stores.
-It is rare for all employees to have full access to such communications, and if this information isn’t disseminated quickly and clearly, it can result in staff confusion and have an impact on customer experiences in stores.
-With more than a year of last minute lockdowns and health and safety changes, many retailers have realised the need to update and transform on-site communications for the future.
+It is rare for all employees to have full access to such communications.
+If this information isn’t disseminated quickly and clearly, it can result in staff confusion and impact customer experiences in stores.
+With more than a year of last-minute lockdowns and health and safety changes, many retailers have realised the need to update and transform on-site communications for the future.

-With any brick and mortar location, misinformed employees can miss opportunities to increase customer engagement and drive sales.
-The impact of poor communication is particularly debilitating for large-scale international companies with multiple brick and mortar sites.
+In any multi-site brick-and-mortar retailer, the head office implements new information, product promotions and messages daily, and shop floor staff need to learn and understand these messages to communicate to customers on the front line.
+The impact of poor communication is particularly debilitating for large-scale international companies with multiple brick-and-mortar sites.
 Different languages, confusing time zones and multiple players from different hierarchies within the company can easily result in less than perfect delivery of key information.
-Good on-site communication is key if you hope to build brand awareness and turn visitors into repeat clients.

-Building good relationships and having effective communication with your on-site employees can transform your business.
+Building good relationships and communicating effectively with on-site employees can transform your business.
 Poor communication creates a disconnect between upper management and your on-site staff.
 This results in poor morale and prevents stores from reaching their potential.

 Utilising an effective form of communication can foster community and a feeling of togetherness in your business.
 If Sandy and her team of frontline employees feel valued and are engaged in their tasks, they’ll be better motivated to work hard and want their store to do well.

-One way of improving performance in your brick and mortar sites is by employing digital tools to engage and empower your employees.
-Colateral’s online platform helps to streamline communication between head office and your brick and mortar locations and can take the stress out of marketing for your on-site team.
-Doing away with multiple lines of communication that can easily get lost of forgotten and offering a central channel of clear instructions and updates can improve productivity and minimise confusion for your employees.
+One way to improve your brick-and-mortar site performance is by employing digital tools to engage and empower your employees.
+Colateral’s online platform helps to streamline communication between the head office and your brick-and-mortar locations and can take the stress out of marketing for your on-site team.
+Doing away with multiple lines of communication that can easily get lost or forgotten and offering a central channel of clear instructions and updates can improve productivity and minimise employee confusion.

 Improving customer satisfaction and turning visitors into regular customers is a fundamental part of running any business.
 To ensure your customers keep coming back, it’s important that they continue receiving efficient and friendly customer service from your on-site employees.
 Your staff should be fully trained in proper communication, know your company’s customer service policies and be up-to-date on current promotions and offers.
 It also pays to educate your employees on dealing with frustrated customers and how to deal with complaints efficiently.
 Happy employees translate to happy customers, and vice versa.

 As trends surrounding ethical consumption and environmentally friendly practices soar in popularity, customers are expecting more honesty and transparency.
-To build brand credibility and earn the trust of your customers, open communication is paramount.
-Open communication can be achieved in a number of ways.
+Open communication is paramount to building brand credibility and earning the trust of your customers.
+Open communication can be achieved in several ways.
 For example, enabling employees to champion their store on social media is a fantastic way of engaging directly with your target audience and fostering a community.

 Another way of building credibility with your customers is by giving your employees the tools they need to feel confident and comfortable in their day-to-day tasks.
 Customer service is all about communication.
 It can be as simple as empowering your staff to manage their own tasks to giving them detailed information on the products or promotions you want to highlight each week.

 Employees that don’t feel respected or a part of their team are more likely to jump ship.
-If you’re wanting to avoid a high staff turnover, then establishing trust between your employees and upper management should be a priority.
+Therefore, establishing trust between your employees and upper management should be a priority if you want to avoid a high staff turnover.
 A lack of communication slows down productivity and heightens stress within the hierarchies of your workplace.
 This results in a less collaborative, problematic environment.

 Building a strong and mutually beneficial relationship always starts with open communication.
-It can be as simple as doing away with old-fashioned intranets and endless emails.
-Employing modern, digital tools allow easier communication between the hierarchies of your business.
+It can be as simple as replacing old-fashioned intranets and endless emails.
+Modern digital tools allow easier communication between the hierarchies of your business.

-By organising your visual marketing campaigns with Colateral’s end-to-end management software, you’re giving your staff both on-site and in the office an easily accessible digital tool they can use to communicate effectively with one another.
+By organising your visual marketing campaigns with Colateral’s end-to-end management software, you’re giving your staff on-site and in the office an easily accessible digital tool they can use to communicate effectively.
 By centralising communication in the workplace to a single digital platform, employees can prioritise their tasks and feel informed.
 Communication with other members of their team will also be more efficient.

-From retail stores to chain restaurants and hotels, streamlining communication in your workplace has never been so simple.
+Whether you’re a retail store or a chain of restaurants and hotels, streamlining communication in your workplace has never been so simple.

 Take control of your instore marketing operations.
 Leave your details and we’ll get back to you, sharpish!